single-cell-data/SOMA/brainstorming.md

 - uri - location at which to create the object
 - type - an Arrow type defining the type of each element in the array.
 If the type is unsupported, an error will be raised.
 - shape - the length of each domain as a list, e.g., [100, 10].
 All lengths must be in the uint64 range.
+- platform_config - optional storage-engine specific configuration

 ### Operation: read()

 > ⚠️ **To be further specified**

-Read a user-specified subset of the object, and return as one or more Arrow.Tensor.
+Read a user-specified subset of the object and return as one or more Arrow.Tensor.

 Summary: